 ‘Key milestone’ under Ithaca’s belt as it closes acquisition of Siccar Point

-Ithaca Energy announced on Monday that its acquisition of Siccar Point Energy has been completed as all conditions have been met, adding that this adds four of the North Sea’s largest producing fields and some of its largest development projects.
+Ithaca Energy announced on Monday that its acquisition of Siccar Point Energy was completed after all conditions were met.
+This adds to the firm’s portfolio four of the North Sea’s largest producing fields and some of its largest development projects.

 Commenting on this acquisition, Gilad Myerson, Executive Chairman of Ithaca Energy, remarked: “Completion of the acquisition of Siccar Point marks a key milestone in establishing Ithaca as a leading UK North Sea E&P company with significant production, material growth potential, and a long-life cycle portfolio.
 We are excited about the future and welcome our new colleagues from Siccar Point.”

 To remind, Ithaca disclosed in April 2021 the deal to acquire Siccar Point Energy’s portfolio with valuable North Sea assets, including the Cambo oil project off the UK, for a price tag of nearly $1.5 billion.

 At the time, the firm explained that the deal would position it as one of the leading E&P operators in the UK North Sea through the addition of Siccar Point’s assets across the West of Shetland, Northern North Sea, and Central North Sea, which encompass four of the UK’s largest oil and gas fields.